inbo/data-publication/datasets/depletion-fishing-nete-occurrences/metadata.md

 ### Usage norms

 To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (<http://creativecommons.org/publicdomain/zero/1.0/>).
 We would appreciate however, if you read and follow these norms for data use (<http://www.inbo.be/en/norms-for-data-use>) and provide a link to the original dataset (<http://doi.org/10.15468/zan6uj>) whenever possible.
 If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
 We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, <opendata@inbo.be> or <https://twitter.com/LifeWatchINBO>.

-## Methodology

-### Study extent description

-This dataset is a subset of an historical dataset used to make an atlas of fish in Flanders.

-### Sampling description

-Wading hand held DC electric fishing.
-Dipnets and electrodes were used.

-### Quality control description

-Checked

-### Method step description

-The recorder wades through the river holding one of the two electrodes.
-The recorder follows a traject against the current.
-All catched fish was measured and weighted.

 ## References